stevedonovan/Lake/doc/index.md

     c.library{'lua',src='*',defines='LUA_USE_LINUX',exclude='lua luac print'}

 There are also some need aliases - for instance, 'gtk' is short for 'gtk+-2.0'.
-If a need is not known, then `lake` tries to use `pkg-config`.
+If a need is not known, then Lake tries to use `pkg-config`.
 So simply adding the need 'gtk' to a program will make it build against the GTK+ libraries.

 The example in `examples/gtk' shows the complexity that a simple need can provide: